jkurthoconnor/language-specific-problems/crs210/practice_object_properties.md

 ## Problem 2.

 Write a function named `incrementProperty` that takes two arguments: an Object and a String.
-If the Object contains a property with the specified name, the function should increment the value of tha property.
+If the Object contains a property with the specified name, the function should increment the value of the property.
 If the property does not exist, the function should add a new property with a value of `1`.
 The function should return the new value of the property.

 ### Solution